wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 discriminated.
 Lets list all of the ranges from the tests that bert
 conducted:

-    grep Range *
+    grep ">" 4480.txt

 * * * *
 **Short Exercise**

-Create an executable script called `smallestrange` in the `data` directory, that is similar to the `smallest` script, but prints the file containing the file with the smallest Range.
-Use the commands `grep`, `sort`, and `tail` to do this.
+Create an executable script called `count_sequences` in the `data` directory, that is similar to the `ordered_lines` script, but prints the total number of sequences in each file along with the name of that file.

 * * * *